WGLab/iMEGES/README.md

 For academic and non-profit use, you are free to fork, download, modify, distribute and use the software without restriction.

-## Reference

-Khan A, Wang K, **iMEGES: integrated Mental-disorder GEnome score for prioritizing the susceptibility genes in personal mental disorders**, In prepration.

 ## Contact
 Atlas Khan (ak4046@cumc.columbia.edu)

 Kai Wang (kw@cumc.columbia.edu)

+## Reference

+Khan A, Wang K, **iMEGES: integrated Mental-disorder GEnome score for prioritizing the susceptibility genes in personal mental disorders**, In prepration.

+## More information
+Wang Genomics Lab Homepage (http://wglab.org/)